 Grisslehamn was originally located a bit south of its current location, the former location is today known as Gamla Grisslehamn.
 The Swedish post office was established in 1636 and within two years a post line had been created between Gamla Grisslehamn and Finland.
 People both here and on Eckerö on the Åland Islands had the task to transport the post across the Sea of Åland.
 These transports were carried out all year round and included many dangers.

 The post office in Gamla Grisslehamn was burnt down in 1754 and the effect was that Grisslehamn was moved further north, where the access to the water and the route to Åland was better.
 The last postal sail across the sea was carried out in 1870.

 It took almost a century before Grisslehamn had a new permanent connection with the Åland Islands.
 This was when the Eckerö Line opened the ferry traffic to Åland in 1960.
-In the meanwhile steamers had been trafficking the coast, bringing summer tourists to Grisslehamn.
+Meanwhile, steamers had been trafficking the coast, bringing summer tourists to Grisslehamn.

 Things to Do and See in Grisslehamn

-The Balic Sea is never far away when you visit Roslagen.
-Swimming and fishing are two common summer activities and so is to enjoy the surrounding nature.
+The Baltic Sea is never far away when you visit Roslagen.
+Swimming and fishing are two common summer activities and so is enjoying the surrounding nature.

 Albert Engström’s Museum

 Albert Engström was an artist and author.
 He was born in Lönneberga Parish in 1869 and died in Stockholm in 1940.
 He had a studio in Grisslehamn and the studio has now been turned into a museum showcasing pieces of his work and artifacts from his travels and life.

 The harbor of Grisslehamn has regular ferries departing to the Åland Islands.
 These give both the opportunity to explore the islands as well as just to enjoy a cruise back and forth.
 There are multiple options and the Baltic Sea can sometimes offer some great weather for a cruise.